AcademySoftwareFoundation/OpenImageIO/src/doc/maketx.rst

     if and only if the R, G, B channel values are identical in all pixels, otherwise it will be interpreted as a 3-channel normal map.

+.. option:: --uvslopes_scale <scalefactor>

+   Used in conjunction with `--bumpslopes`, this computes derivatives for the bumpslopes data in UV space rather than in texel space, and divides them by a scale factor.
+If the value is 0 (default), this is disabled.
+   For a nonzero value, it will be the scale factor.
+If you use this feature, a suggested value is 256.

+   (This option was added for OpenImageIO 2.3.)